Acquiring the Xvive U2

 While there is increasing competition in the ranks of affordable wireless systems for guitar, the Xvive U2 Guitar Wireless System certainly does deliver on all of its promises.

 The only real criticism being that the 5 hour battery life, is just a little too short.
 For a few additional dollars though, a small USB PowerBank and charging lead can alleviate this problem and more than double the useful operating time.

 While some sellers will provide transmitters and receivers separately, the most economical way to purchase the Xvive U2 will be to buy a Transmitter / Receiver set.

-For playing live it would could prove very useful to have more than one instrument/guitar set up with its own transmitter.
+For playing live it could prove very useful to have more than one instrument/guitar set up with its own transmitter.
 Just preset to a nominated channel and turn on when ready to use.
 There is no click or pop when the Xvive U2 is switched on or off (which happens on some other units).

-Compared to similar units, at less than a third of the cost, the Xvive U2 is a little pricey.
+Compared to similar units, that can sell for a third of the cost (or less), the Xvive U2 is a little pricey.
 But, the Xvive U2 does perform consistently well.

 Purchasing Xvive U2 Pre-owned

 I love recycling and don't mind buying pre-owned gear, as long as it still works properly.